Mwpereira/Arc/README.md

 # 🔏 Arc

 A secure, advanced, and customizable password vault.
 Keep your accounts and data safe by storing your account information using AWS resources, with everything heavily encrypted from client to server.
-Never worry about forgetting an account credentials ever again thanks to Arc.
-This cross-platform software makes accessibility an ease across Windows, Linux, Mac OS, as well as web browser capability (created for Desktop/Laptop use).
+Never worry about forgetting account credentials ever again thanks to Arc.
+This cross-platform software makes accessibility easy across Windows, Linux, Mac OS, as well as web browser capability (created for Desktop/Laptop use).

 ## 📐 Project Setup